w3c/wai-bcase/index.md

 {% include box.html type="start" h="4" title="Case Study: ADA and Website Accessibility " class="" %}
 {:/}

-The blind plaintiff shopped at the local Winn-Dixie grocery store and pharmacy in person but was unable to access the website for information such as the store locator, coupons, store events, and specials.
+The plaintiff who is blind shopped at the local Winn-Dixie grocery store and pharmacy in person but was unable to access the website for information such as the store locator, coupons, store events, and specials.
 The historic suit was the first trial in the history of the ADA about the accessibility of a public accommodation’s website.

 Winn-Dixie asked the court to dismiss the suit based on their argument that a website is not a public accommodation covered by Title III of the ADA.
 The court decided otherwise, allowed the plaintiff to recover their attorney fees.
 The decision included the following conclusions by the court: